esphome/esphome-docs/components/binary_sensor/analog_threshold.rst

 The ``analog_threshold`` binary sensor platform allows you to convert analog values (i.e. :doc:`sensor </components/sensor/index>` readings) into boolean values, using a threshold as a reference.
+When the signal is above or equal to the threshold the binary sensor is `true` (this behavior can be changed adding and `invert` filter).

-It provides some options to reduce instability when the source signal is noisy:
+It provides an *hysteresis* option to reduce instability when the source signal is noisy using different limits depending on the current state.
-*hysteresis* (using different limits depending on the current state) and *delay* (only change after a new state has been kept a minimum time).
+Additionally a :ref:`delay filter <binary_sensor-filters>` could be used to only change after a new state has been kept a minimum time.

+If the source sensor is uninitialized at the moment of component creation, the initial state of the binary sensor wil be `false`, if later it has some reading errors, those invalid source updates will be ignored, and the binary sensor will keep it´s last state.

 For example, below configuration would turn the readings of current sensor into a binary sensor.